User Manual

 1. Introduction

-In the PDF Editor, certain file formats can be opened directly, while others can be imported and converted to PDF.
+In the PDF Editor, certain file formats can be opened directly, while others can be imported and converted into PDF.

 The following file formats can be opened in the PDF Editor:

-- PDF – Stands for Portable Document Format.
-PDF was developed by Adobe, among others, as an exchange format for print data in the Graphics Industry.
-Over the years, the format has established itself as the de facto standard in the Printing Industry.
+• PDF – Stands for Portable Document Format.
+PDF was developed, among others by Adobe, as an exchange format for print data in the graphic arts industry.
+Over the years, it has established itself as the de facto standard in the printing industry.

-- EPS – Stands for Encapsulated PostScript.
-EPS was formerly a widely used format for storing vector and/or Bitmap elements.
-It has since been replaced by more modern file formats such as PDF, but is still in use because this file type is compatible with numerous systems and software programs.
+• EPS – Stands for Encapsulated PostScript.
+EPS was formerly a widely used format for storing vector and/or Bitmap objects.
+Although it has been largely replaced by more modern file formats such as PDF, but it remains in use due to its compatibility with numerous systems and software programs.

-- PS – Stands for PostScript.
-PS is a 2D page description language used, among other things, in HHR-RIP for rasterizing and screening print data.
-PostScript was developed by Adobe in its early years and has had a lasting impact on the Graphic Arts Industry.
+• PS – Stands for PostScript.
+PS is a 2D page description language used, among others, in HHR-RIP for rasterizing and screening print data.
+PostScript was developed by Adobe in its early years and has had a lasting impact on the graphic arts industry.

-- PXL – Stands for Pocket Excel Format.
+• PXL – Stands for Pocket Excel Format.
 PXL is also a page description language.
-This file type contains data in cells organized in columns and rows and is an extension of PCL.
+This file type contains data in cells organized in columns and rows and represents an extension of PCL.

-- XPS – Stands for XML Paper Specification.
+• XPS – Stands for XML Paper Specification.
 XPS is a PDF-like format developed for Microsoft by Global Graphics.
-XPS can describe the same graphic elements – text, graphics, and layouts – as PDF.
-XPS files used to be opened with Microsoft Internet Explorer, but are now compatible with the XPS Viewer in Windows.
+XPS can describe the same graphical objects – text, graphics, and layouts – as PDF.
+Previously, XPS files could be opened with Microsoft Internet Explorer; today they are compatible with the XPS Viewer on Windows.

-- AI – Stands for Adobe Illustrator.
-AI is a vector graphics program from Adobe.
+• AI – Stands for Adobe Illustrator.
+AI is a vector graphics program by Adobe.
 Unlike raster graphics, vector graphics are based on complex mathematical descriptions and can therefore be scaled without any loss of quality.

 The following file formats can be imported into the PDF Editor and converted into PDF:

-- TIFF – Stands for Tagged Image File Format.
-TIFF is a file format used to store raster graphics and image data.
+• TIFF – Stands for Tagged Image File Format.
+TIFF is a file format that stores raster graphics and image data.

-- JPG – Stands for Joint Photographic Experts Group.
-JPEG is probably the most popular image file format, as it enables small File Sizes through efficient compression while maintaining acceptable quality.
+• JPG – Stands for Joint Photographic Experts Group.
+JPEG is probably the most popular image data format, because it enables small file sizes through efficient compression while maintaining acceptable quality.

-- PNG – Stands for Portable Network Graphics.
-PNG is a raster graphics format with lossless data compression.
+• PNG – Stands for Portable Network Graphics.
+PNG is a raster graphic format with lossless data compression.

 2. Open Files